Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - Filter out or delete threads of a certain color or below a certain length.
 (You cannot undo this, so be careful!)

 - Merge one or more designs that you load (this is actually under the File tab).
 Same with print a preview template for aligning your designs on your embroidery blank.

 - Add a ton of borders to the edges of your designs, including stippling and other quilting designs.
 You can also add a border to make a design into a patch!
 How cool, right?
 You are also able to cut appliques from designs made.

-- Add nap-tack stitches, also known as knock-down stitches, which are stitches that go underneath parts of the design to tack down nap on fabrics.
+- Add nap-tack stitches, known as knockdown stitches in Embrilliance, which are stitches that go underneath parts of the design to tack down nap on fabrics.
 These are great when embroidering towels and blankets, for instance, and are made very simply by this program.
-In my Hatch embroidery software, creating a knockdown stitch is much more difficult, although there are more customization options.
-If you want to learn more, check out how to make a knockdown embroidery design.
+In my Hatch embroidery software, creating a Hatch smash stitch is much more difficult, although there are more customization options.

 - Change stitch density to make designs work better for thicker or thinner fabrics.